 Whether you’re a shade-seeker or the kind who likes to soak up every inch of sunlight while it’s around, you’ll want to finally break out of hibernation this July.
-From fun music festivals to epic activities to try out with friends like obstacle courses and beach trips, here’s our guide to the best things to do in Bristol this July.
+From fun festivals to epic activities to try out with friends like obstacle courses and beach trips, here’s our guide to the best things to do this July in Bristol.

 4. Make a trip to St Nick’s Night Market for street food, music and shopping

-St Nick’s Night Market is taking place again this month with a late night feasting being held in the Glass Arcade on July 1.
-Most of the daytime traders are staying open specially, including traditional jerk and more from Caribbean Wrap, amazing rice and noodle boxes from Woky Ko, unbelievably tender brisket and pork from Low and Slow Barbecue, legendary falafels from Eat a Pitta, delicious and nutritious juices from Big Juice Bar and the best gyoza in town from Eatchu.
-There will be an abundance of street food, a garden party packed with activities and entertainment, late night shopping, mobile spa treatments, a brilliant selection of non alcoholic and alcoholic beverages and DJs and musicians who will have you dancing in the streets.
+St Nick’s Night Market is taking place again this month with late-night feasting being held in the Glass Arcade on July 7.
+Most of the daytime traders are staying open late.
+So expect an abundance of street food, a garden party packed with activities and entertainment, late-night shopping, mobile spa treatments, a brilliant selection of non-alcoholic and alcoholic beverages, and DJs and musicians who will have you dancing in the streets.

 5. Get involved in the Bristol Pride events

 Although Pride Month is officially in June, the celebrations and awareness of LGBTQ+ rights are not stopping any time soon.
-Bristol Pride is back and there are a number of fun things happening in the city to celebrate.
-Pride Day will take place on July 9 and after a two-year absence, will return to The Downs.
+Bristol Pride will take place on July 8 returning to The Downs.
 The event will feature multiple stages and attracts some of the biggest names in live music and entertainment, plus showcasing new and emerging talent including performances from local artists and community groups.
-Plus, Canadian singer-songwriter and Grammy Award nominee Carly Rae Jepsen will be headlining the Pride Day celebration event.

 Got a bit of steam to blow off?
 Whistle Punks is a pretty unique venue in Bristol, offering guests the chance to throw actual axes at the wall.
 Sounds fun, huh?
 Practise your technique and aim for the target, while keeping score if you’re the competitive type!
 Once the session is done, take advantage of the bar area and regale your glory over a beer, cocktail or wine.
 Book your axe throwing session here.